Cheltonne/Cheltonne/README.md

 Here are some ideas to get you started:
 -->
 - 🔭 I’m currently looking for a 4 to 6 months internship as a web developper
 - 🌱 I’m currently learning web related technologies in demand
+- I already have experience using Vanilla JavaScript, Django, PostgreSQL
 <!-- - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ... -->